-Accelerometer : a sensor whose electrical output is proportional to acceleration, intended for measurement of vibration.
-The two most common types are the traditional Charge type and the IEPE, Integrated Electronic PiezoElectric type with a built-in line-drive amplifier to enable the output signal to be transmitted over 'longer cable runs'.
+Accelerometer : a vibration sensor whose electrical output is directly proportional to the Acceleration component of the vibration.
+The two most common accelerometer types are the traditional Charge type and the IEPE, Integrated Electronic PiezoElectric type with a built-in line-drive amplifier to enable the output signal to be transmitted over 'longer cable runs'.

 ACGIH : American Conference of Industrial Hygienists.